egustafson/egustafson.github.io/content/post/2015-02-10-esxi-nested-virtualbox.md

+---
-:title: Nested Virtualization - VirtualBox inside ESXi
+title:   Nested Virtualization - VirtualBox inside ESXi
-:date: 2015-02-10
+date:    2015-02-10
-:slug: esxi-nested-virtualbox
+slug:    esxi-nested-virtualbox
-:author: Eric Gustafson
+author:  Eric Gustafson
-:tags: virtualization, VirtualBox, VMWare
+tags:    [virtualization, VirtualBox, VMWare]
+---

 This process describes how to configure an ESXi Linux guest so that the guest can then run VirtualBox and create a nested, 64 bit guest within the ESXi guest